pajlads/DinkPlugin/README.md

 For example: `::DinkExport Pet` or `::DinkExport CollectionLog`.

 Further, you can combine arguments to export specific sets of settings.
 For example:
-*Export Slayer & BA Gambles notifiers*: `::dinkexport bagambles slayer`
+*Export Slayer & BA Gambles notifiers*: `::dinkexport slayer bagambles`
 *Export webhook overrides only*: `::dinkexport WebhookOverrides`
 *Export all webhooks & Levels notifier*: `::dinkexport webhooks levels`